lorabasics/basicstation/README.md

 That enables a fleet of LoRa gateways with both ```RAK2245``` and ```RAK2287``` together under the same app.

+Before starting check the region where you are going to deploy the gateway, de facto configuration is for EU gateways.
+Change the ```TC_URI```if you are in a different zone than European.

 ### Get the EUI of the LoRa Gateway